motorang.com HOME SITEMAP BUMERANG MOTORRAD REISEN SCHRAUBEREIEN SONSTIGES [Suche] [Forum] [Shop]

 Use the snow chain only on snowy surfaces, if possible.
 They are designed for a maximum speed of 40 km/h.
 But they can take a few asphalt kilometers as well.

-Finally I want to ask two favors of you:
+Finally I want to ask three favors of you:

 1) If it is urgent, tell Staudachers when ordering.
 Tell them not to use the normal "Paket" service, but to send with a fast parcel service or EMS.
 Then you have a guaranteed date of delivery, and can check online where your chain is - that should be worth the cost.